-All of the offences in the Criminal Code of Canada can be classified as summary, indictable or hybrid.
+All of the offences such as break and enter, sexual assault etc in the Criminal Code of Canada can be classified as summary, indictable or hybrid.
 The classification of an offence generally tells us how serious the offence is and what types of punishments are available to the Crown.
 As criminal defence lawyers operating in the city of Toronto we routinely deal with all three types of offences.
 If you are accused of a crime, it is useful to understand the differences between these three categories of offences to better understand the charge against you.

 Summary offences are minor offences which, by law, carry relatively lenient penalties.
 According to section 787 of the Criminal Code of Canada, summary conviction offences can be punished by a maximum of six months imprisonment, a fine of $2000, or both.
 Some examples of summary offences are causing a disturbance; making harassing telephone calls, taking a motor vehicle without the owner’s consent, trespassing, and communicating to obtain the services of a prostitute.